akavel/polyclip-go/README.md

     8g main.go   # or 6g, 5g, depending on your system
     8l main.8    # or: 6l main.6, 5l main.5
     ./a.out      # Windows: a.out.exe

+> **Note:** the polyclip.go library is developed for a fairly modern (at the time of writing) version of Go compiler.
+If you have an older "release" version of Go, you may have problems compiling, and you are advised to switch to a newer "weekly" version.
+On the other hand, if you do have a newer version and encounter problems, please try using the `go fix` tool to update the polyclip.go library.
+I'll also be grateful if you could contact me about that.

 For full package documentation, run locally `godoc github.com/akavel/polyclip.go`, or visit [online documentation for polyclip.go][gopkgdoc].